meistro57/AI-Development-Team/README.md

 2. (Optional) set environment variables used by the server and web frontend:
    - `GITHUB_TOKEN` and `GITHUB_USERNAME` for GitHub integration.
    - `WORK_DIR` to choose where generated projects are stored (defaults to `./projects`).
+   - `DB_PATH` to set the SQLite database file for persistent project storage.
+   - `WEB_USERNAME` and `WEB_PASSWORD` to enable basic authentication for the web UI.
    - `FRONTEND_PORT` and `FRONTEND_HOST` to configure the web UI port and host.
    - `LOG_CONFIG` to override the logging configuration file path.